raboof/sbt-reproducible-builds/README.md

 Now encrypt the private key so only Travis can read it with `travis encrypt-file .travis/private.key` and follow the instructions to unencrypt.
-Finally, `gpg --import private.key public.key` and `sbt reproducible-builds:publish` to sign and upload the certification from Travis.
+Finally, `gpg --import private.key public.key` and `sbt ReproducibleBuilds/publish` to sign and upload the certification from Travis.

 ### Checking certifications